Buckeye Brief: Dissecting Ohio State’s passing game struggles in 31-16 loss to Oklahoma

 “When we’re talking about it in the preseason, going against our defense is a lot more man coverage,” Barrett said.
 “We don’t see a lot of spot coverage going against our defense.”

 Given the lack of experience preparing against zone coverage, Barrett said he needs to learn to trust his pass-catchers more when facing that style of defense.
-After the game, the quarterback said he was late because he doesn’t have the complete trust he needs, yet.
+After the game, the quarterback said he was late releasing the ball because he doesn’t have the complete trust he needs — yet.

+Bench QB Barrett because he is the problem.
+The WRs and RBs around Barrett are not the problem because they have been numerous 4 star recruits and some of them must be good.
+Similarly, the OC & QB coaches are not the problem because Barrett passed poorly previously with Warriner & Beck and now with Wilson & Day.
+(Three years ago, I said fire Matta and was proven right).